 Storing your boat in a humid garage invites moisture to sit on your upholstery.
 Inspect your storage space and check its humidity levels.
 If there’s too much moisture in the air, then you defeat the purpose of drying your seats down in the first place.
 If your area is just naturally humid, you can try setting up a dehumidifier or even just a few buckets of charcoal to absorb extra moisture in the air.

 If you’re cleaning your boat seats, make sure you check the weather.
 You want to schedule your little cleaning project on a sunny day to help the seats dry up more efficiently.
 Avoid performing any washing that involves water if you’re expecting a rainy day ahead as this can slow down the drying process and cause moisture to seep into the upholstery.

 As Good as New

-Knowing how to clean vinyl boat seats of mildew can save you from expensive replacements and even extend the lifespan of your trusty upholstery.
+Knowing how to clean vinyl boat seats of mildew can save you from expensive replacements (learn how to replace pontoon seats) and even extend the lifespan of your trusty upholstery.
 But since vinyl can be prone to certain damages, it pays to know the proper process and to use the right cleaning materials for the job.
 With appropriate cleansers and tools, and by following our step by step, you should be able to restore that showroom sheen to breathe new life into your vinyl boat seats - no matter how tired they might be.